cerebral-legacy/cerebral-website/app/markdown/doc_actions.md

 ```

 ### Output
 Any action can output values to the signal.
 The outputted values will be merged with the current input and be passed into any actions executed next.
+Note that you always output an object to the output and this object has to be **serializable**.
+That means any functions, prototypes etc. you output will be lost.
+This is not really a limitation, it is a constraint to make Cerebral more interoperable.

 ```javascript
 function myAction({input, state, output, services}) {